catzy007/catzy007.github.io/posts/2022-07-30-better-internet-with-dnscrypt-proxy-and-pi-hole/content.md

 phone number.
-So instead of contact name and phone number, with DNS we got Domain name which is `www.something.com` and IP Address which is something like `127.0.0.1` if you open a web pages, you type www.something.com and your computer ask the DNS for IP Address and your computer ask the destination server a web page to load and that's it.
+So instead of contact name and phone number, with DNS we got Domain name which is `www.something.com` and IP Address which is something like `127.0.0.1` if you open a web pages, you type www.something.com and your computer ask the DNS for IP Address then your computer ask the destination server for a web page to load and that's it.
 If your DNS set to block certain services then it will tell you that the destination you're looking for is not exist and you got an error.
 Or even worse, the DNS is lying to you and forward you to a custom page `Sorry this site is blocked by blah blah`.